rathole-org/rathole/docs/transport.md

 ## Noise Protocol

-### Quickstart for the Noise Protocl
+### Quickstart for the Noise Protocol

-In one word, the [Noise Protocol](http://noiseprotocol.org/noise.html) is a lightweigt, easy to configure and drop-in replacement of TLS.
+In one word, the [Noise Protocol](http://noiseprotocol.org/noise.html) is a lightweight, easy to configure and drop-in replacement of TLS.
 No need to create a self-sign certificate to secure the connection.

 `rathole` comes with a reasonable default configuration for noise protocol.
 You can a glimpse of the minimal [example](../examples/noise_nk) for how it will look like.